joaquimscosta/jc1024/README.md

 - **Checkout a Tool**: Follow the prompts to enter tool code, rental days, discount percentage, and checkout date.
 - **View Tools**: Display a list of available tools with their details.
+- **Lookup Order**: Search for an order by its ID.

 ## Limitations

 - **In-Memory Data Persistence**: Data is not saved between application restarts.
 - **Command-Line Interface**: Limited user-friendliness compared to GUI or web interfaces.
 - **Basic Error Handling**: May not cover all edge cases.
 For example, adding a limit on the maximum rental days to prevent unrealistic rental periods.
+- **Order-Customer Association**: Orders are not associated with a customer, which limits tracking and management of customer-specific rentals.

+## Future Improvements

+- **Money Class**: Create a `Money` class and use it in the `CheckoutItem` when dealing with money calculations to improve code clarity and maintainability.